Gigi Levangie

-Gigi Levangie (born Georgianne Levangie; January 2, 1963) is an American novelist, screenwriter, and television producer.
+Georgianne "Gigi" Levangie; January 2, 1963) is an American novelist, screenwriter, and television producer.
 She has written numerous screenplays but is most widely known for the film Stepmom, starring Julia Roberts and Susan Sarandon.
 Levangie Grazer is also the author of a number of New York Times best-selling novels including The Starter Wife, Maneater, Queen Takes King, and The After Wife.

 Biography

 Levangie was born and raised in Los Angeles, California, where she lived most of her life on the Eastside of Hollywood.
 She played violin in a junior orchestra and was also voted Class Clown at LeConte Junior High.
 She was a student at Hollywood High when she gave up violin to become a cheerleader.
-She also attended UCLA, where she majored in political science.
+She attended UCLA, where she majored in political science.
 Gigi reportedly never joined a sorority at UCLA because she couldn't afford it as well as not being able to stand authority, especially from "smug rich kids."
 Her Hollywood career began as an intern on a late-night talk show, for which she wrote sketches; she later became an assistant to producer Fred Silverman, who dissuaded her from attending law school by offering her a substantial raise and writing assignments for the television series In the Heat of the Night.

 Career

 Author

 Levangie is the New York Times best selling author of seven novels: Rescue Me (2000), Maneater (2003), which was turned into a Lifetime miniseries, and The Starter Wife (2006), which was adapted for a 2007 miniseries on the USA Network.
 Its success led to a regular series.
 Her fourth novel, Queen Takes King, was released in 2009, and was developed by Lifetime for a television movie.
-Her fifth novel, The After Wife, was released in July, 2012, by Random House.
+Her fifth novel, The After Wife, was released in July 2012, by Random House.
 Seven Deadlies was released in 2013.
 2020 saw the release of her seventh novel, Been There, Married That.
 She has written numerous magazine articles, featured in Vogue, Harper's Bazaar and Glamour.

 Screenwriter

 Her screenwriting debut film Stepmom was a hit at the box office grossing over $91,137,662 in the United States.
 Stepmom grossed $159,710,793 worldwide from a budget of $50 million; it was ranked #2 in the genre of "mother".
-Stepmom opened #2 in weekend gross on Dec 25th – 27th in 1998 at $19,142,440.
+Stepmom opened #2 in weekend gross on Dec 25–27 in 1998 at $19,142,440.